VBog/Bg-Bible-References/readme.txt

 = 2.4.0 =

-* New algoritm to get and display Bible verses.
+* New algorithm to get and display Bible verses.
 * Added type='t_verses' in Short code [bible].

 = 2.3.5 =